Manishearth/manishearth.github.io/source/_posts/2015-09-01-designing-a-gc-in-rust.markdown

 I didn't really work on it past that, but planned to work on it if I could find someone to work with.

-One day, [Michael][mystor] pinged me on IRC and asked me about GCs.
-Lots of people knew that I was interested in writing a GC for Rust, and one of them directed him to me when he expressed a similar interest.
+One day, [Nika][mystor] pinged me on IRC and asked me about GCs.
+Lots of people knew that I was interested in writing a GC for Rust, and one of them directed her to me when she expressed a similar interest.

 So we started discussing GCs.
 We settled on a tracing mark-and-sweep GC.
 In other words, the GC runs